 All Sixth Form students attend Careers classes each week.
-In addition, students attend enrichment modules in: Personal Finance, Outdoor Activities, Religious Education, Employability, Presentation Skills and Physical Fitness.
+In addition, students attend enrichment modules in: First Aid, Outdoor Activities, Religious Education, Employability, Presentation Skills and Physical Fitness.
 These options may change from year to year.

-St. Louis... ...embracing new technologies
+...embracing new technologies

-St. Louis Grammar School are proud to present our new school App for Android and iOS devices which can be downloaded by prospective parents, pupils, parents and past pupils.
-This allows users to access school news and important school documentation such as the school prospectus, policies and forms.
+St Louis Grammar School are proud to present our new school App for Android and iOS devices which can be downloaded by prospective parents, pupils, parents and past pupils.
+This allows users to access school news, important school documentation such as the school prospectus, policies, forms and pupil reports.

-To download search: "St. Louis Grammar School" in the Apple Store r Google Play store.
-Alternatively scan the QR code that matches your phone below.
+To download search:

+"St Louis Grammar School"

+in the Apple Store r Google Play

+store.
+Alternatively scan the QR code

+that matches your phone below.